Trait mmtk::vm::Scanning

 fn scan_object_and_trace_edges<OT: ObjectTracer>( _tls: VMWorkerThread, _object: ObjectReference, _object_tracer: &mut OT )

-Delegated scanning of a object, visiting each reference field encountered, and trace the objects pointed by each field.
+Delegated scanning of a object, visiting each reference field encountered, and tracing the objects pointed by each field.

 The memory_manager::is_mmtk_object function can be used in this function if